r-cas/iomath/README.md

 # shinymath

-Tools for using symbolic math in Shiny apps
+Tools for using symbolic math in Shiny apps.